Rauner Seeks To Reinstate Death Penalty For Mass Murderers, Cop Killers

 “These are a set of six specific recommendations that our administration is making today as part of this amendatory veto.
 We are calling on the General Assembly to act quickly on our veto, and our recommendations, but this is just an initial set,” he said.
 “We applaud the work of our bipartisan public safety working group.
 They are continuing to evaluate additional actions.”

-The governor’s office has not yet released the official language of his amendatory veto, but the changes would require the approval of the General Assembly.
+The changes would require the approval of the General Assembly.
 Lawmakers also could override his changes with a three-fifths majority, and approve the original legislation as written.
 If lawmakers do nothing, the original bill and the governor’s changes would die.

 However, the governor said lawmakers could introduce his recommended changes to the gun control bill as separate pieces of legislation if necessary.